mengtong0110/Tokenizer-MIA/README.md

 python download_datasets.py
 ```

-**Note:**  It is fine for artifact evaluations to skip this step, as we have provided the downloaded datasets of our paper in the 'website_data' folder.
-We hope these datasets can be used to completely reproduce the artifact results.

 ### Step 2.
 Train Target Tokenizers

 In this step, train the target tokenizers, which serve as the attack targets in MIA experiments.